 To attach the paper I used my favorite, Mod Podge, but I imagine a glue stick or spray adhesive would work also.

-I chose not to cover the sides since, except for one side, they wouldn’t be seen in the way I have it set up.
+I’m a lazy crafter sometimes!
+So I chose not to cover the sides since, except for one side, they wouldn’t be seen in the way I have it set up.
 I did cover the outside of the last one because it is visible (but I could arrange my books so it wasn’t).
 It’s up to you.
-I was feeling lazy and didn’t feel like tracing and cutting out sides
+I was feeling lazy and didn’t feel like tracing and cutting out sides 🙂

 I’m not going to label them right now.
 I don’t think I need to since I know what’s in them.
 Of course if I had done a whole long row of magazine holders I would label them.
 I’d be confused as to what was where.
 But these four I think I can manage without a label.